Leading doctor warns of growing risk of easy access to weight loss jabs in Scotland as use soars

 The organisation is also calling for tighter regulation of online sellers, many of whom currently operate with little oversight, selling prescription-only medications without appropriate checks.
 These platforms can be dangerously misleading, often making bold claims while offering no follow-up care.

-Bramacare is urging anyone thinking about weight loss vaccinations to speak to a qualified healthcare professional and be wary of online offers that seem too good to be true.
+Bramacare is urging anyone thinking about weight loss injections to speak to a qualified healthcare professional and be wary of online offers that seem too good to be true.

 “If you’re struggling with body image or your relationship with food, you’re not alone - and help is out there,” says Dr Ramoo.
 “There’s no shame in asking for support.”

-For more information on safe use of weight loss vaccinations through the NHS visit https://www.england.nhs.uk/ourwork/prevention/obesity/medicines-for-obesity/weight-management-injections/
+For more information on safe use of weight loss injections through the NHS visit https://www.england.nhs.uk/ourwork/prevention/obesity/medicines-for-obesity/weight-management-injections/